 The Center on Budget and Policy Priorities (CBPP) is one of the nation’s leading policy institutes focusing on federal and state issues that affect low-income families and individuals.
 It has a national reputation for conducting rigorous research and analysis, developing policy ideas and strategies, shaping a broad array of federal and state policy debates, and influencing policy outcomes.
 The Center’s expertise spans a range of areas including federal and state budget and tax policy, health care, social insurance, nutrition, housing, income support, and other policies that are important to low-income people.
 The Center’s funding comes from private foundations and individuals.

-- Provide supporting documentation for adjustments needed when tracking organizational budget;
+- Provide supporting documentation for adjustments needed when tracking foundation grant budgets;

-- Provide technical assistance with accounting support by uploading and maintaining organizational budgets in accounting software;
+- Provide technical assistance with grant accounting support by uploading and maintaining grant budgets in accounting software;

 - Research and prepare periodic financial analyses and/or reports as requested.

-- One to three years of professional experience developing, preparing, and monitoring budgets;
+- One to three years of professional experience developing, preparing, and monitoring grant budgets;

 - Proficient in Microsoft Word and above-average experience using Excel or other spreadsheet programs;